mattbierbaum/hey.runat.me/docs/blog/beerpong.md

     of 10000, for $10^8$ total.
 The boundary appears the same as before, but\
     the curvature is gone due to the scale.
 Fractal?
 I say yes.", 250, 'center', True) }}

 Sources and more
 ----------------

+So, remember to shoot towards the center back if you're uncertain and that beerpong is pretty complicated once you don't swish / hole in one / touchdown / I'm bad at sports sayings.

 You can find the source code on my <a href='https://github.com/mattbierbaum/cupgame'>github</a>.
 I also made giant